vaidashi/career-development-curriculum/optional_sessions/organization.md

    * We cannot work tirelessly for hours on end.
 Our brains and bodies need breaks or our productivity will suffer.
    * Utilize a Pomodoro timer.
 There are a lot of these available on the internet, like [this one](https://tomato-timer.com/) or [this one](http://www.marinaratimer.com/) or [this one](http://www.online-timers.com/pomodoro-timers).

-#### Small Group Discussion:
+#### Small Group Discussion
-Get into groups of 3-4 people to talk through
+Get into groups of 3-4 people to talk through these questions:

 * What blockers to managing workflow have come up for you in the past?
 * What are the advantages of backwards planning your work time?